 For those who are fleeing to Telegram, you should note that Telegram does not encrypt messages (only Secret Chats).

-In fact, all of your data – messages, photos, videos, documents – are stored in Telegram servers, which is a big security risk because… they are NOT encrypted!
+In fact, all of your data – messages, photos, videos, documents – are stored in Telegram servers.
+Even though they are encrypted in storage, Telegram holds the encryption keys, NOT YOU.